TheFuZiOnZz/Research-Dashboard/World Politics/Iraq/1968-2003 Ba'athist Iraqi Republic/2003-11 Iraq War.md

 - On ,
     - ` ` - [link]
 - On 6 July 2016,
+	- `The SIS report of 23 September is addressed in the Box below.`

+	  `On 23 September, SIS issued a second report from the same sourcing chain as the 11 September report.
+That stated VX, sarin and soman had been produced at Al-Yarmuk, and were loaded into a variety of “containers”, including “linked hollow glass spheres”.
+The source commented that there had been “accelerated production of CW substances at Al-Yarmuk for several years”.
+It was described by SIS as expanding and clarifying the intelligence in the first report, and that it was “valuable intelligence”.`

+	  `The report was circulated to the same restricted group as the report on 11 September, with the addition of Mr Mark Bowman, Mr Brown’s Private Secretary.
+It arrived too late to have influenced the conclusions in the dossier.` - [The Report of the Iraq Inquiry: Volume 4, The Chilcot Inquiry, 2016](https://assets.publishing.service.gov.uk/media/5a80b723e5274a2e8ab51c0c/The_Report_of_the_Iraq_Inquiry_-_Volume_IV.pdf)
     - ` ` - [The Report of the Iraq Inquiry: Executive Summary, The Chilcot Inquiry, 2016](https://assets.publishing.service.gov.uk/media/5a80f42ced915d74e6231626/The_Report_of_the_Iraq_Inquiry_-_Executive_Summary.pdf)
     - ` ` - [The Report of the Iraq Inquiry: Volume 1, The Chilcot Inquiry, 2016](https://assets.publishing.service.gov.uk/media/5a809f9d40f0b62302694943/The_Report_of_the_Iraq_Inquiry_-_Volume_I.pdf)
     - ` ` - [The Report of the Iraq Inquiry: Volume 2, The Chilcot Inquiry, 2016](https://assets.publishing.service.gov.uk/media/5a80b6a640f0b62302695161/The_Report_of_the_Iraq_Inquiry_-_Volume_II.pdf)